-The attorneys of this practice group, headed by John F. Barrett, Paul F. Lantieri, Nicole Pérez-Lengel, and Mony B.P.
-Yin have substantial maritime litigation experience, including cases that have involved the following:
+The attorneys of this practice group, headed by John F. Barrett, Paul F. Lantieri, and Nicole Pérez-Lengel have substantial maritime litigation experience, including cases that have involved the following:

 Represented large freight forwarders against a manufacturer and a commercial carrier in New Jersey federal court on litigation based on cargo damage to imported pharmaceutical ingredients damaged by commercial carrier following maritime shipment.

 Obtained summary judgment based on Carriage of Goods by Sea Act (COGSA) based on multi-modal bill of lading limiting value of losses to statutory minimum.
 We have also defended a freight expediter in multiple venues for damages arising from mis-shipment of cargo.
 The mis-shipped cargo was often urgent, perishable and/or sensitive.
 The mis-shipments included both improper destinations, improper handling, improper labeling, improper shipment method and customs/declaration errors.

 Defended claims against maritime shippers based on Jones Act and Longshore and Harbor Workers Compensation Act (LHWCA).

 Investigated Defense Base Act claims by large US Department of Defense contractors involved in overseas contingency contracting.
 Claims involved various injuries alleged by contractors at overseas US facilities and operations.
 Also investigated and defended claims under the Non-appropriated Fund Instrumentalities Act (NFIA) which applies the LHWCA to civilian employees of certain entities of the United States under the jurisdiction of the armed forces.

 Investigated and litigated international cargo losses related to improper loading, weighing, stowage and security of cargo containers, vessel unseaworthiness and route deviation of both liner service and charter party contracts.